mpwang/perfect-margin/README.md

 ## Customize window fringes

-perfect-margin by default set both left and right fringe of all windows to zero, this might cause problem in some corner cases if another package which also manipulate fringes is enabled.
+perfect-margin by default does not manipulate window fringes.

-You can set `perfect-margin-hide-fringes` to `nil` to tell perfect-margin not to manipulate fringes.
+You can set `perfect-margin-hide-fringes` to `t` to tell perfect-margin to set both left and right fringe of all windows to zero, this might be useful in some corner cases where other packages which also manipulate fringes are enabled.

 # Additional binding on margin area